Free Shipping On Orders Over $100

 Lesson 2: Landscape Layering

-The goal here is to mix plants of different colors and textures to create a compelling display.
-Foreground shrubs should be shorter than mid or background shrubs, and generally max out at around 2 feet tall.
+The goal is to mix plants of different colors and textures to create a compelling display.
+Foreground shrubs should be shorter than mid or background shrubs and generally max at around 2 feet tall.
 Mid-ground shrubs will traditionally be around 3-5 feet tall.
 Finally, background shrubs will be the tallest in the display.
-This sort of arrangement will make it possible for different plants to be easily visible and create interesting dynamics with the plants around it.
+This arrangement will allow different plants to be easily visible and create interesting dynamics with the plants around it.
 Create intriguing undulations of foliage in your landscape by pairing plants in the same height category with other plants that contrast in texture, shape, and color.

-At 3-4’ tall, the Lemon Lime and Obsession Nandina shrubs are perfect as a mid-height layering shrub.
-Whereas, the Flirt and Blush Pink Nandina are well suited as a low-layer, foreground shrubs.
+At 3-4’ tall, the Lemon Lime and Obsession Nandina shrubs are perfect mid-height layering shrubs.
+The Flirt and Blush Pink Nandinas are well suited as low-layer, foreground shrubs.

-The Lemon Lime contrasts perfectly with Loropetalums, such as the Purple Diamond Loropetalum (or Red Diamond Loropetalum).
+Lemon Limes contrast perfectly with Loropetalums, such as the Purple Diamond Loropetalum (or Red Diamond Loropetalum).
 The Purple Diamond is nearly the polar opposite of the Lemon Lime in terms of texture and color, creating a scene that really pops in your landscape.
-The Diamond’s gorgeous royal purple foliage is evergreen and rounds off at the end, providing the perfect backdrop for a shrub-like the Lemon Lime Nandina, which has pointed, bright lime-green foliage.
+The Diamond’s gorgeous royal purple foliage is evergreen and rounds off at the end, providing the perfect backdrop for a shrub like the Lemon Lime Nandina, which has pointed bright lime-green foliage.

 Lesson 3: Soften Landscape Edges

-Nandina plantss are ideal for planting next to walls, edges, fences, or anywhere you have a hard edge in your yard.
+Nandina plants are ideal for planting next to walls, edges, fences, or anywhere you have a hard edge in your yard.
 The dense foliage allows for smooth transitions from ground to structure.
-Notably, try planting them in large groups around birdbaths or fountains to create a seamless spectacle.
+Try planting them in large groups around birdbaths or fountains to create a seamless spectacle.
 Choose varieties that will contrast with your structure.
-For red brick or dark wood, you may want to plant Lemon Lime Nandina.
-Its brilliant lime green foliage will create a notable contrast.
+You may want to plant Lemon Lime Nandina for red brick or dark wood.
+Its brilliant lime-green foliage will create a notable contrast.
 For sandy or lighter bricks, bolder selections such as the Obsession or Flirt Nandina will allow for the most intriguing contrast.

 The hard edges of these steps and masked by these Obsession.
 The light-colored bricks contrast with the rich red Nandina foliage.